samydilini/phm/fileio/README.md

 # PHM test
-This test is for File input output tests.
+This test is for File input test.
-It has two parts.
- 1. reading from a file with command line
- 2. saving to a file using swing. you can choose to do both from the command line
+You will be guided by the prompts in the command line.

 This project is set up to run with docker.
 Prerequisites